slazav/graphene/Readme.md

 database locking to allow multiple programs work with the database simultaneously.

 - `txn` -- Full transaction and logging support.
 At the moment there are a few issues with this mode, and it is not recommended to use it.

+It is not good to use different environment type when accessing one database, even for read-only operations.
+It is strongly recommended to use the default setting.

 Further information about database environments can be found in BerkleyDB documentation.